itamar8910/3DInteractionClassification/README.md

 # Credits
-This project was built in Haifa university 3D vision course.<br/>
+This project was built in the University of Haifa, 3D vision course.<br/>
 This project was lead by Prof. Hagit Hel-or.
 <br/><br/><b>Project members:</b>
 - Itamar Shenhar : itamar8910@gmail.com